 INTERNATIONAL

-Tonic is part of a global movement to create retirement communities for older LGBT+ people and we learn from similar projects around the world.
+Tonic is part of a global movement to create retirement communities for older LGBTQ+ people and we learn from similar projects around the world.
 Below is information about schemes which are currently open or are due to open.
 If you know of communities not listed or have updates on any below please contact us.

 USA